python/cpython/Doc/faq/design.rst

 on the key and a per-process seed; for example, "Python" could hash to -539294296 while "python", a string that differs by a single bit, could hash to 1142331976.
 The hash code is then used to calculate a location in an internal array where the value will be stored.
-Hash tables, and therefore dictionaries, take constant time -- O(1), in Big-O notation -- to retrieve a key.
+In the average-case a dictionary will take constant time -- O(1), in Big-O notation -- to retrieve a key, whereas in the worst-case it will take linear time, or O(n).

 Why must dictionary keys be immutable?